GCS-ZHN/GCS-ZHN/README.md

 ### Hello, my friends 👋

-- Focus on Java development
+- Focus on Java and Python development
 - Focus on big data and AI
 - Current work is about the application of AI in medical
 - [Here](https://gcs-zhn.github.io/) is my github blog page